PrefectSol/Neuro/README.md

 # Neuro: Early project

-CLI for training and implementation of new modules in neural networks.
+CLI for training and implementation of new modules in the main neural network stream

 ## Testing Modules

-- GCD: finding the greatest common divisor
+- GCD: finding the greatest common divisor.
 - Parsing (features): getting information from the Internet by key text.
 - Vision (features): object recognition.
+- Text Handler: chatting.

 ## Implementation Modules (Features)